 The Probuphine mechanism of action is twofold.
 First, it is a partial agonist at the mu-opioid receptor; second, it is an antagonist at the kappa-opioid receptor.
 Together, these work to eliminate cravings for opioids and block their effects.

-Probuphine implant placement is done by a medical professional, usually in an office setting or at a rehabilitation center.
-Injecting Probuphine is done using a particular instrument and under local anesthetic.
-How long Probuphine lasts is roughly six months, after which the implant must be removed and replaced.
+The placement of buprenorphine implants is done by a medical professional, usually in an office setting or at a rehabilitation center.
+Injecting is done using a particular instrument and under local anesthetic.
+How long it lasts is roughly six months, after which it must be removed and replaced.

 It should be noted that Probuphine expulsion is possible should the body reject the implant.
-It also may migrate away from the implant site.
+It also may migrate away from the site where it was initially placed.
 Users must carefully monitor the implants and notify their doctor if they feel it is being rejected or migrating.

 For doctors to prescribe the medicine over other medications, such as Methadone, it must offer clear benefits.
 The primary benefits of implant buprenorphine come down to how the drug is administered.
-Because it is an implant, users cannot manipulate the medication to abuse it.
+Because of its form, users cannot manipulate the medication to abuse it.
 Nor can they forget to take it or have it stolen.